Invite friends and family to read the obituary and add memories.

 Edward Wayne Panzer Sr. was born on November 20, 1940, in Buffalo, NY, and passed away peacefully on January 10, 2026, in Dayton, Ohio.
-He dedicated a significant part of his life to serving his country, spending 21 years as an aircraft mechanic in the United States Air Force.
-Edward's military service was a source of pride for him and embodied his commitment to his nation.
+He dedicated a significant part of his life to serving his country, spending 21 years as an aircraft crew chief/mechanic in the United States Air Force.
+Ed's military service was a source of pride for him and embodied his commitment to his nation.

-Above all, Edward was most proud of his family.
-He leaves behind his beloved wife of 45 years, Gail Lansford Panzer, and their children: Edward W. Panzer Jr., Karen Jackson Pless, and Kristy Jackson Adcock.
-His legacy continues through his grandchildren, Lacie Grous Mattox, Kellie G. Pless, Casey Pless, Alex Adcock, and Austin Nicole Day, as well as his great-grandchildren, Kamdon Mattox, Brayden Mattox, Carter Day, and Jackson Taylor.
-Edward is also survived by his siblings, Joyce Chapleau and Toni Polack.
+Above all, Ed was most proud of his family.
+He leaves behind his beloved wife of 45 years, Gail Lansford Panzer, and their children: Edward W. (Julie) Panzer Jr. and Kristy Jackson (Joey) Adcock.
+His legacy continues through his grandchildren, Lacie Grous (Nick) Mattox, Kellie G. (Bruce) Pless, Casey Pless, Alex Adcock, and Austin Nicole Day, as well as his great-grandchildren, Kamden Mattox, Brayden Mattox, Carter Day, and Jackson Taylor.
+Ed is also survived by his siblings, Joyce Chapleau and Toni Polack.

-He was preceded in death by his parents, Frank and Louise Panzer, as well as his siblings Carl Panzer, Frank Panzer, Lois Lapan, Charlotte Shepherd, Karen Jackson Pless and Ruth Congdon.
+He was preceded in death by his parents, Frank and Louise Panzer, daughter Karen Jackson Pless, as well as his siblings Carl Panzer, Frank Panzer, Lois Lapan, Charlotte Shepherd, and Ruth Congdon.

 This site is protected by reCAPTCHA and the